Berrenda cattle

 The Berrenda is a type of cattle from the Spanish region of Andalusia.
 It is subdivided into two breeds; the Red Berrenda and the Black Berrenda.

 Both breeds are rustic and very well adapted to the environment.
+Both breeds were considered endangered as of 2022.

+The cattle are susceptible to Robertsonian translocation, which impacts their ability to reproduce.
+As a result farmers have been attempting to implement breeding strategies to address the chromosomal abnormality.